canincarlos/LastCatStanding/README.md

 And this is most helpful when trying to create a UI that will function in predictable, and aesthetically pleasing ways, across platforms.
 Granted, the additional `<div>` tags aren't horrible, because they can also be used to denote aspects of the page for accessibility purposes as well.

+## What I do like

+As mentioned, Bootstrap is boilerplate basic; easy to get an idea of what you're building.
+Tailwind allows you to fine-tune via class names as you go though!

+As well, the ability to create a configuration file that can be carried from one project to the next is very appealing.

 ### More Info on Screen Size Complications

-One thing I've noticed with both frameworks is how break-sizes and media-sizes can vary with implementation.
+One thing I've noticed with both frameworks is how breakpoints and media-sizes can vary with implementation.

 The best example being the following line of code: